accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/14.2/index.md

 ---
-title: For each [accessibility feature](#accessibility-feature) described in the [documentation](#documentation), the [mechanism used to activate it](#mechanism-used-to-activate-an-accessibility-feature) meets the accessibility needs of the users concerned.
-Has this rule been followed (except in particular cases)?
+title: For each [accessibility feature](#accessibility-feature) described in the [documentation](#documentation), the [mechanism for enabling an accessibility feature](#mechanism-for-enabling-an-accessibility-feature) meets the accessibility needs of the users concerned.
+Is this rule respected (excluding special cases)?
 ---